Default Ambiguity: Finding the Best Solution to the Clearing Problem

-The colored dependency graph was developed by \cite{base1, base2} to gain a deeper understanding of the behavior of the system.
-The dependency graph is a directed graph with edges of two colors: green and red.
+In order to gain a deeper understanding of the relations between nodes, the authors of \cite{base1, base2} introduce the so-called \emph{colored dependency graph}.
+This graph is essentially a transformation of the financial system which removes the ternary relations (i.e. CDSs), and instead models the system as a simple directed graph with edges of two colors: red and green.
 Intuitively, a green edge from $u$ to $v$ means a long position, i.e. that it is better for $v$ if $u$ has a larger recovery rate.
 On the other hand, a red edge from $u$ to $v$ means a short position, i.e. that a smaller recovery rate at $u$ is more beneficial to $v$.
-We now outline the formal definition for the colored dependency graph; for more details on this, we refer the reader to \cite{base1}.
+We now outline the formal definition for the colored dependency graph; see \cite{base1} for more details.

 The dependency graph has the same node set as the original financial system.
-The edges of the dependency graph are then formed according to the following rules: \begin{itemize}[topsep=3.5pt, itemsep=3.5pt, parsep=0pt] \item If there is a debt or CDS from $u$ to $v$ in the system, then we draw a green edge from $u$ to $v$. \item If there is a CDS from $u$ with reference to $w$ in the system, then we draw a green edge from $w$ to $u$. \item If there is a CDS from $u$ to $v$ of weight $\delta_0$ with reference to $w$, and $w$ does not have a debt of weight at least $\delta_0$ to $v$ in the system, then we draw a red edge from $w$ to $v$. \end{itemize} An illustration of these rules, originally from \cite{base1}, is visible in Figure \ref{fig:depend}.
+The edges of the dependency graph are then formed according to the following rules: \begin{itemize}[topsep=3.5pt, itemsep=3.5pt, parsep=0pt] \item If there is a debt or CDS from $u$ to $v$, we draw a green edge from $u$ to $v$. \item If there is a CDS from $u$ in reference to $w$, we draw a green edge from $w$ to $u$. \item If the incoming CDSs of $v$ in reference to $w$ have a total weight of $\sum_{u \in B} \, l_{u,v}^w=\delta_0$ in the system, and we have $l_{w,v}<\delta_0$, we draw a red edge from $w$ to $v$. \end{itemize} An illustration of these rules, originally from \cite{base1}, is visible in Figure \ref{fig:depend}.